The Purpose of a Sales System: From Learning to Scaling

 The Overlooked Challenge in a Sales System

-Many B2B companies invest heavily in sales and marketing but still struggle with inconsistent results.
-Often, the issue is not a lack of activity, but a lack of alignment.
-When narrative, channels, and commercial objectives are not coordinated, even well-executed efforts can fail to convert into revenue.
-This article explores how structural misalignment between marketing and sales impacts performance, and how a more coherent commercial system improves consistency and efficiency.
+Many B2B companies invest heavily in sales and marketing but see inconsistent results.
+The issue isn't activity, it's alignment.
+When your narrative, channels, and commercial goals don't coordinate, revenue suffers.
+Here is how structural misalignment impacts performance, and how a coherent commercial system drives efficiency

 The Overlooked Logic Behind Sustainable Revenue